deathly809/compilers/docs/chapter1.md

 >   the same.
 >
 >
->   An interpreter takes in a source program, along with any neccessary input, and executes it.
+>   An interpreter takes in a source program, along with any necessary input, and executes it.
 >   An interpreter has to understand how to perform operations, such as addition.

 2. What are the advantages of: